sharovatov/teamlead/articles/happiness.md

 > Similar negative effects were mentioned regarding third persons (such as colleagues, team leaders, or customers) who make developers feel inadequate with their work, forced repetitive mundane tasks, and imposed limitations on development

-There are process activities, processes design choices or organisational structure choices that start or toggle negative social (group) dynamics.
+Process activities, processes design choices, or organisational structure choices start or toggle negative social (group) dynamics.

 Some examples:
 - testing after development